treasure-data/prestogres/README.md

 ## How it works?

 Prestogres uses modified **[pgpool-II](http://www.pgpool.net/)** to rewrite queries before sending them to PostgreSQL. pgpool-II is originally an open-source middleware to provide connection pool and other features to PostgreSQL.
-For regular SQL query, patched pgpool-II wraps it in **run_presto_astemp_table(..., 'SELECT ...
+For regular SQL query, patched pgpool-II wraps it in **run_presto_as_temp_table(..., 'SELECT ...
 FROM ...')** function.
 This function sends the query to Presto:

 ![Regular SQL](https://gist.github.com/frsyuki/9012980/raw/2782f51cd3c708254ac64c4c30b7bff0e7894640/figure1.png)